SlumberingMage/AID-Programming-Guide/README.md

 The intended audience for this document includes AI Dungeon users and content creators who want to create custom scenarios and interactions in AI Dungeon using LLMs like chatGPT's GPTs and copilot.

-### AI LLMs with Coding

-The document also serves as a form of configuration for AI LLMs with coding that the intended audience uses for interacting with AI LLMs for generating content for AI Dungeon.

 ## Scope

 This document covers the following topics:

-- LLMs in AI Dungeon
 - Custom Scripting in AI Dungeon
 - Story Cards in AI Dungeon
 - Considerations and Special Cases